capissimo/Machine-Learning-with-Python-Cookbook/README.md

 # Machine-Learning-with-Python-Cookbook

-Rebrushed code samples from Chris Albon's Machine Learning with Python Cookbook
+## Code samples from Chris Albon's Machine Learning with Python Cookbook

+This is a rebrushed and localized version of the source codes from the book mentioned above

+### A Workaround if Jupyter notebooks are not rendered

 If you get a message "Sorry, something went wrong.
 Reload?" when viewing *.ipynb files, try to open that notebook that you want using nbviewer online, you don't need to install it.